SuperNEMO-DBD/Falaise/documentation/flreconstruct/WritingFLReconstructModules.md

 The key changes are:

-1. `std::string` data member `message`, in-class initialized with a sensible default value
+1. `std::string` data member `message`
 2. Use of the data member in the `process` member function
-3. Use of the `ps` datatools::properties instance passed to the `initialize` method to extract the requested value for data member, if any
+3. Use of the falaise::config::property_set instance `ps` passed to the user-defined constructor to extract the configured value for data member, or set a default.

+Configuration is handled by the constructor for simpli

-The first two items are simply management tasks, and the third is where the main configuration is performed.
+The last item is where the actual configuration is performed and validated.

-The try/catch block is used to "bind" the value of the `fudge_factor` string key from the `myConfig` `datatools::properties` instance to the actual `fudgeFactor_` data member.
-This is wrapped in a try/catch block because `datatools::properties` will throw a `std:logic_error` exception if

-1. The key cannot be found.
-2. The value of the key cannot be converted to the requested type (in this case `double`).

-We don't do anything if an exception is thrown here as we are happy in this case to use the default value for `fudgeFactor_` if the configuration does not override it or fails otherwise.
-Different error handling strategies can be applied to meet the needs of your own configurable parameters.
-You should consult the documentation for `datatools::properties` for full details of its key checking and extraction API.
+In this case we have
+a single, *optional*, parameter, and initialize it in `MyModule`s initializer list.
+Its value is initialized by using the @ref falaise::config::property_set::get member function to return the `std::string` type parameter named "message" from `ps`, or "hello" if that parameter does not exist.
+It will throw an exception automatically if the "message" parameter exists, but is not a `std::string`.
+Falaise mod

+The @ref falaise::config::property_set has a range of member functions

-An important restriction on configurable parameters is that they can only be of types understood by the `datatools::properties` class, namely:
+An important restriction on configurable parameters is that they can only be of types understood by @ref falaise::config::property_set, namely:

 - `std::string`
 - `int`
 - `double`
 - `bool`
 - `std::vector` of all above types.
+- @ref falaise::config::path for explicit filesystem paths
+- @ref falaise::config::quantity_t for physical (dimensionful) values, e.g. energy
+- @ref falaise::config::property_set for nested configurations

 Building a Loadable Shared Library for a Configurable Module
 ------------------------------------------------------------